pl3onasm/Programming-fundamentals/IP-Finals/2022/problem2.md

 }
 ```

 The outer loop is linear: it runs $N$ times.
-The inner loop runs $\frac{N - i}{2}$ times for each value of $i$, so that the total number of times the body of the inner loop is executed is:
+The inner loop runs $(N - i)/2$ times for each value of $i$, so that the total number of times the body of the inner loop is executed is:

 $$
 \begin{align*}